harmony-one/h/progress/yuriy-menkov.md

+2024 Q4 Review (draft)

+Development Pump.ONE [contracts](https://github.com/harmony-one/pump.fun.contracts): the logic for the token factory, competition and liquidity manager is fully implemented.
+Implemented counting of investments, determining the winner and publishing on Uniswap v3.
+Additional logic has been developed for linking tokens to the competition ID: buying and selling is allowed only within the current competition - then the user can only convert his tokens into winner tokens, or publish on Uniswap if this token is the winner.
+Several integration tests have been developed.
+Contracts serve as the basis for the [Pump.ONE application](https://pump.one/board).
+Added integrations with API services and frontend client.

+Developed Staking Vault [contracts](https://github.com/harmony-one/erc-4626) based on Erc-4626 with a Reward distributor contract.
+Additionally, the 1sDAI token was added to the bridge, which was integrated into the Staking Vault.
+Added logic for commission deduction, as well as rewards by epoch.

+Also worked on the development of several new layerzero bridge features: integration with Solana (with the transition to LayerZero V2) - implemented draft only for the test network.
+Updating npm bridge packages and worked on bridge-cli for translations from the command line.

+---

 2025 Goals:

 In 2025, I will enhance the Harmony Bridge with features like migration to LayerZero V2, Solana support, a unified contract for multiple tokens with dynamic additions, and USDCe support for all chains.
 UX improvements will also be implemented for a smoother experience.